 Accidents are a part of life that can happen anytime, anywhere.
 Whether it's at work, home, or on the road, injuries often follow.
 According to the CDC, there were more than 38 million injury-related visits to the ER in 2020.
 However, not all injuries require the same kind of treatment.
 Minor sprains and bruises can often be treated at home with rest, ice, and elevation.

-More severe injuries require ongoing care like sports rehab and physical therapy in Goose Creek, SC.
+More severe injuries require ongoing care like sports rehab and physical therapy near Goose Creek, SC.
 Physical therapy, which is a combination of physical exercises and education, has remarkable benefits for those who are injured or in constant pain.
 For many patients, physical therapy is the key to a pain-free life where joints and muscles don't ache and everyday activities are easy to accomplish without constant worry and debilitating pain.
-That's where Premier Physical Therapy shines â to help you live life free of the aches and pains setting you back.
+That's where Premier Physical Therapy shines - to help you live life free of the aches and pains setting you back.

 Biomechanics is the scientific study of how we move.
 Our body is like a well-oiled machine, where each part works together in harmony.
 At Premier Physical Therapy, we have built a team that mirrors this approach - working together with you to ensure you can get moving ASAP.